 Many 401(k) plans allow employees to make a hardship withdrawal because of immediate and heavy financial needs.
 Generally, hardship distributions from a 401(k) plan are limited to the amount of the employee’s elective deferrals only, and do not include any income earned on the deferred amounts.
 Hardship distributions are not treated as eligible rollover distributions.

-A hardship withdrawal is not like a plan loan.
+A hardship withdrawal is not like taking a loan from your 401(k) account.
 The withdrawal may be difficult to get, and costly if you receive it.
 Remember, your 401(k) is meant to provide retirement income.
 It should be a last-resort source of cash for expenses before then.
 IRS rules allow plan withdrawals in a limited number of hardship situations.
 To further discourage early withdrawals, in some cases the IRS imposes a hefty financial penalty.

 Two types of hardship withdrawals are permitted from 401(k) plans.
 One is called a financial hardship withdrawal.
 It is subject to applicable income taxes and a 10% early withdrawal penalty if you are younger than 59½.
 The other is a penalty-free withdrawal made under Section 72(t) of the Internal Revenue Code.
 With this, you pay applicable income taxes but not an early withdrawal penalty.